hangzhaomit/tensorflow-tutorial/README.md

 This tutorial walks you through the basic operations in Tensorflow, and deep neural networks with simple and concrete examples.

+Sample code for miniplaces challenge can be found in ./miniplaces/ folder.

 ## Installations

 Before you start, please install TensorFlow and Jupyter Notebook: